brianhill/ancient-astronomy/index.md

 * 20% midterm (near the end of term 2)
 * 20% final (near the end of term 3)
 * 20% thorough preparation for class, leadership of class discussion, and maintenance of the course's pace and direction

+The observational work will generally, but not always, be at night.
+Reports on apparatus and observations, just like lab reports in a regular laboratory class, will frequently be submitted or presented.

 ## Absences